StuyPulse/team694.github.io/resources/tutorials/fundraising/index.md

 Not all teams are located in urban areas so a booksale may not be suitable for all.
 One alternative is holding a carwash close to a highly trafficked street.

 ## Ideas: Magazine Fundraising
 One interesting way of raising money easily is through magazine fundraising programs.
-One such program Stuypulse 694 uses allows team members to advertise an online subscription service for a large variety of discounted magazines and then reap a portion of the profit.
+One such program StuyPulse 694 uses allows team members to advertise an online subscription service for a large variety of discounted magazines and then reap a portion of the profit.
 All that's required is for the teams to register its own campaign and for team members/parents/whoever to sign up for it.
 Once that's completed, all that's needed is to advertise a link to subscribe for the magazine subscriptions.
 It generally takes about a month for the actual magazines to start arriving in the mail, but the cost is incredibly low - you can get a year's worth of TIME for $14.

 Further Reading:
 [http://www.chiefdelphi.com/forums/showthread.php?t=68044](http://www.chiefdelphi.com/forums/showthread.php?t=68044) - Fundraising 101